The hidden obstacles in Germany: Why your solar system has to wait after installation – Image: Xpert.digital

 "Turnkey systems" – a term with pitfalls

-Many providers advertise “turnkey solar systems,” a term that suggests that the buyer does not have to do anything after installation.
-But in practice this often just means that the system is installed - the connection to the power grid often remains open.
-The system may not be connected to the grid in Germany without commissioning by a certified master electrician.
-This leads to an unsatisfactory situation: the investment has been made, but the promised savings and ecological benefits are a long time coming.
+Many providers advertise with "turnkey solar systems", a term that suggests that the buyer no longer has to do anything after installation.
+In practice, however, this often only means that the system is installed – the connection to the power grid often remains open.
+Without commissioning by a certified electric master, the system in Germany must not go online.
+This leads to an unsatisfactory state: the investment is made, but the promised savings and ecological advantages are long in coming.

 Why local electricians are often hesitant